Nikhil Deb

 Selected Publications

 Deb, Nikhil, Manjusha Nair, and Glenn Muschert, eds.
-2024/Forthcoming.
-Social Justice in the Global South.
-Elgar.
+2025.
+Handbook of Social Justice in the Global South.Elgar.

 Deb, Nikhil and Avijit Chakrabarty.
 2023.
-“Green Potential in the Global South: The Phulbari Movement in Bangladesh."
-In Green Crime in the Global South: Essays on Southern Green Criminology, edited by David Rodríguez Goyes.
+“Green Potential in the Global South: The Phulbari Movement in Neoliberal Bangladesh."
+In Green Crime in the Global South: Essays on Southern Green Criminology, edited by David Goyes.
 Palgrave.

 Deb, Nikhil.
-2021.
-"Slow Violence and the Gas Peddit in Neoliberal India."
-Social Problems.
+2021.“Slow Violence and the Gas Peedit in Neoliberal India.”
+Social Problems 70(4):1085–1103.

 Deb, Nikhil.
 2020.
 “Law and Corporate Malfeasance in Neoliberal India.”
 Critical Sociology 46(7-8): 1157-1171.

 Deb, Nikhil.
 2020.
 “Corporate Capitalism, Environmental Damage, and the Rule of Law: The Magurchara Gas Explosion in Bangladesh.”
 Pp. 367-381 in the Routledge International Handbook of Green Criminology, edited by Nigel South and Avi Brisman.
-Routledge.
+London: Routledge.

 Courses Taught